Table of Contents

 Body weight

-Increases or decreases in your body weight may change the required dose of medicine necessary and how long it stays in your body.
+Increases or decreases in your body weight may change the required dose of medicine and how long it stays in your body.

 Circulatory system